West Somerset Railway

 Over the last few years Doniford Halt has been subject to a lot of tender loving care and now, set in its own lawned island in the fields, the quiet atmosphere, curved, flowered platform and lovely views have brought holiday-makers and locals just to sit on the benches and relax in the beautiful Somerset countryside.
 There is no ticket office, so you buy your tickets on the train, or at the holiday camp, or on the internet.
 Neither are there any other facilities - just peace, broken by the occasional passing steam train!

-This is a request stop, so in order to catch a train you have to put your hand out to signal to the driver, just as if you were at a bus request stop!
+This is a request stop, so to catch a train you must put your hand out to signal to the driver, just as if you were at a bus request stop!
 On the way back you need to be in one of the front coaches (the platform's too short for more than three) and tell the guard you want to get off at Doniford.
+The station is temporarily closed and trains will not be stopping here.

 Doniford Bay Caravan Holiday Park is a short walk from the station as is Doniford Beach which is perfect for a spot of fossil hunting.